National Student Survey - guide for students

 The National Student Survey (NSS) is an independent survey that gathers final year undergraduate students' opinions on the quality of their course.

-The NSS is run once a year by the market research company Ipsos MORI on behalf of the UK funding and regulatory bodies in England, Northern Ireland, Scotland and Wales.
+The NSS is run once a year by the market research company Ipsos on behalf of the UK funding and regulatory bodies in England, Northern Ireland, Scotland and Wales.

 How does the survey work?

 The survey runs from January to April and is aimed mainly at final year undergraduates.